alperkaya0/c-terminal-gui/README.md

 ##### WaitUntilEnterPressed

 Blocking function to wait until user presses the enter key.
 It is useful to wait and ensure that user reads your data before a prompt cleans the screen.

+##### HideCursor

+Calling this function hides the blinking underscore so that updates of the cursor position won't annoy the user.(since we use gotoxy, it is unavoidable to not change cursor position.)